littledeepthink/Prediction-in-Stock-Market-Based-on-SVM/README.md

-# The Forecast of Stock Price And Its Trend Based on Support Vertor Machine
+# The Forecast of Stock Price And Its Trend Based on SVM

 Requirements:
  Python2.7
  Tushare